techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

 > [!CAUTION]
 > Intelligent Speaker isn't yet available for Teams Rooms on Android.
 It's only supported on Teams Rooms on Windows.

-Although you don't get Intelligent Speaker as a features on Teams Rooms on Android yet, it's important that if you have Teams Rooms on Android devices you still will get other AI-based features like noise suppression and isolation.
+Although you don't get Intelligent Speaker as a features on Teams Rooms on Android yet, it's important that if you have Teams Rooms on Android devices you still will get other AI-based features like noise suppression.
 To see what features are available, see [Teams Rooms and panels feature comparison](teams-devices-feature-comparison.md?tabs=Commercial).

 To support those features, make sure you have updated the firmware on all of your Teams Rooms on Android devices.
 See [Teams Rooms on Android supported firmware](../devices/certified-hardware-android.md?tabs=Android).